101 - Header Landing

 18. Leverage Sister Companies

 Several huge companies have sister companies or affiliates of their own.
 One great example of this is Purolator, which is partially owned by Canada Post.
+(You can learn how Purolator and Canada Post compares with our guide.)

 Now, a great way to increase your bargaining power in negotiations is by consolidating your shipping volume under one account.